Puppies & Kittens

 As your pet ages they will get aches and pains, just like us.
 Our team can discuss options such as chronic pain medication, cold therapy laser, or referral for alternative therapies.

 Can you imagine telling your dog, “Let’s go to the vet!” and seeing her tail wag?
 How about getting out your cat’s carrier and seeing him come running?
 Well hopefully we can make that happen for you.
-In 2016 we became a part of a new initiative sweeping veterinary medicine designed to ease the stress, fear, and anxiety so many pets experience while at the veterinarian.

 Make sure to bring your pet hungry and let us know of any allergies that your pet or yourself may have to food.
 We use a ton of cheese and peanut butter but we will ask permission first!